 Kurt Coleman, a self-confident Sydney sider made famous through the social media revolution, was Insight’s first guest.
 The 19-year-old, who is not shy of a selfie or two, has over 175,000 Instagram followers and has in many ways, become the face of cosmetic surgery for young Australians.

-Kurt began enhancing his look at the age of 18 with laser spray tans, fillers in the lips, jaw and chin, as well as botox.
+Kurt began enhancing his look at the age of 18 with laser spray tans, fillers in the lips, jaw and chin, as well as anti-wrinkle injections.
 “I love who I am”, he says.
 “I’ve got the self confidence that a lot of people don’t have.”

 Everyone always tries to tell me that I have so much work done😂 (lol at people that try tell my about MY life) but it's pretty much because I have completely different hair and lost weight ?
 Dumbasses 😂 My lips are the only thing that are a tiny bit bigger now and I'm like a natural as beauty anyways without it.
 You get better every year and I'll always love myself no matter what I look like to you X